americanforest/reddit_responsiveness/README.md

 # reddit_responsiveness
-Program to determine responsiveness of various Reddit subreddits
+A program to determine responsiveness of various Reddit subreddits